cbdefontenay/freyr/README.md

 - [x] Accordion
 - [x] Dropdown

+All those components have more features than you think.
+For more information about them please chack them [here](https://docs.rs/freyr/latest/freyr/#functions).

 ## Example of the use of the navbar with a dropdown menu that uses **dioxus-i18n** (_using the version 0.6.1 of Dioxus_):

  ```rust